-- Community-level intervention through farmer networks and community-based organisations
+- Intervention through farmers’ networks and community-based organisations

-- Supply quality planting materials and facilitate tree planting to support the private sector, government and nurseries.
+- Supply high-quality planting material and facilitate tree planting to support private and government nurseries

-- Farmer field days, experience sharing visits, farmer-to-farmer extension and volunteer farmer recruitment
+- Hold farmers’ field days, experience-sharing farm visits, farmer-to-farmer extension and volunteer, expert farmers

-- Influence current and wider policy, practice and investment decisions by engaging policy makers, government and communities at all levels
+- Influence policy, practice and investment decisions by engaging decision makers, governments and communities at all levels

-- Conduct regular meetings to secure interest and synergize with existing networks
+- Conduct regular meetings to secure interest and synergize networks

-- Engage in print, audio and digital communications to spread regreening information
+- Engage in print, audio and digital communication to spread regreening information

 The project will be implemented in 25 Woredas (districts) across four regional states: